AbuEnayetSiddique/AbusBooksStore/AbusBookStore/README.txt

 Added the API (Application Programming Interface) call for HTTPDelete in the CategoryController.cs Implemented the HTTPDelete with a delete method in category.js Added the delete functionality in category.js

+Added the Delete(url) function code to category.js file for Sweet Alert and Toaster notifications